 All new students will be given access to an Information and Consents portal to be completed by parents before your child starts with us.
 This provides us with the essential information we need.
-We will issue you with details of the Bromcom Parent app (My Child At School) which will enable you to check the contact information we hold about your child and to make any changes.
+We will issue you with details of the Bromcom Parent app (My Child At School) which will enable you to check the information we hold about your child and to make any changes.

-Non Resident Parents - If parents of a student are separated or divorced, the parent no longer living with the child may request to receive information from the school via Parentpay.
+Non Resident Parents - If parents of a student are separated or divorced, the parent no longer living with the child may request to receive information from the school.
 A 'Non Resident Parents List' is maintained for reports and progress checks.

 JMHS processes personal data about its students and is a "Data Controller" in respect of this for the purposes of the Data Protection Act 1998.
 We collect information from you, and may receive information about you from your previous school.
 We hold this personal data and use it to: support your teaching and learning, monitor and report on your progress, provide appropriate pastoral care, and assess how well our school is doing.
 This information includes your contact details, national curriculum assessment results, attendance information, and personal characteristics such as your ethnic group, special educational needs and any relevant medical information.
 We will not give information about you to anyone outside the school without your consent unless the law and our rules permit it.
 We are required by law to pass some of your information to the Local Authority (LA), and the Department for Education (DfE).
+Our privacy notices can be found on the school website, www.jmhs.hereford.sch.uk/about-us/policies/.